AleksandraFraczek/NegativeCommentsClassification/README.md

 # NegativeCommentsClassification
-Classification of comments into: toxic, highly toxic, indecent, threatening, insulting and hateful identity-related by supervised learning classification methods.
+Classification of comments into:  toxic, severe toxic, obscene, threat, insult, identity hate by supervised learning classification methods.
+In this project BERT classifier and RNN and LSTM networks were used.